gatsbyjs/gatsby/docs/docs/build-a-page-with-graphql-query.md

 + `
 ```

-The first part of writing our GraphQL query is including the operation (in this case "`query`") and a name.
+The first part of writing the GraphQL query is including the operation (in this case "`query`") along with a name.

-From [browsing GraphiQL](/docs/introducing-graphiql/), we can see that one of the fields we can query on is `site`, which in turn has its own `siteMetadata` fields that correspond to the data we provided in `gatsby-config.js`.
+From [browsing GraphiQL](/docs/introducing-graphiql/), you'll find that one of the fields that you can query on is `site`, which in turn has its own `siteMetadata` fields that correspond to the data provided in `gatsby-config.js`.

-Putting this together, our completed query looks like:
+Putting this together, the completed query looks like:

 ```diff
 export const query = graphql`